hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/sidebar/modifiers.rst

 Masking
 -------

-Each Modifier has an option to mask the effect of the modifier and any modifiers below it.
-For example, to correct the brightness only on a certain zone of the image, you can filter the Brightness/Contrast modifier.

-The mask can either be a Mask created in the Mask editor or use another strip as a mask.
+You can mask each modifier to limit the area of the image it affects.
+This can be done using either a :doc:`Mask </movie_clip/masking/introduction>` or another strip.

 Mask Input Type
    Type of input data used for the mask.

    :Strip:
-      Uses the grayscale representation of the image in a strip to mask the affects of the modifier.
+      Use the grayscale representation of another strip's image.
    :Mask:
-      Use a mask data-block to mask the affects of the modifier.
+      Use a Mask data-block.

 Mask
-   The Strip or Mask data-block to use as an input.
+   The Strip or Mask data-block to use.

 Mask Time :guilabel:`Mask Input Only`
    How the start frame of the mask is calculated.